Skip to main content

 Minimum Notice & Scheduling Window

 When setting up these features, be methodical about the types of appointments you are setting up.
-A sales meeting may need different parameters than a break-fix session.
+A sales meeting may need parameters different from those of a break-fix session.

 Minimum Notice feature helps ensure technicians have the appropriate time needed to prepare for an appointment.
 A Phone Call will need less notice than an Onsite appointment.